smanotasa/CDSFP/README.md

 - *Adding Models*
     - Navigate to `src/lumpia/model/model.py`
-    - Under the `train_model` class, define the desired functions to be added.
+    - Define the desired functions to be added.
 By default, `lumpia` utilizes the `train_model` and uses random forest to predict values

 - *Adding Metrics*
     - Navigate to `src/lumpia/evaluation/evaluation.py`